CMakePP/CMaize/docs/src/background/terminology.rst

       language bindings that allow the component to be manipulated directly from the source code of another software component.

+   boilerplate
+      Code which is repeated nearly verbatim in multiple source units.

    CLI
       A Command Line Interface (CLI) is a mechanism for a user to interact with a program in a traditional terminal environment.